 This really is about the Future We Want as we the people worldwide.
-We have to make a choice between a economy of more extreme weather, conflict, that continues to pollutes the air, water and increases the associated health costs from a polluted environment.
-Exploits resources that leads to erosion and soil depletion, less sustainability and more wealth concentrated into the hands of the 1%.
-Or to an economy of less extreme weather, conflict, air, water pollution, resource, soil depletion and people made sick by a polluted environment and wealth to the 1%.
-A green future will require citizens telling their governments and financial institutions to begin developing plans to divest from a brown economy and invest in a green/peace economy.
+We have to make a choice between a brown economy of more extreme weather, conflict, less sustainability and wealth concentrated into the hands of the 1%.
+Or a green economy of less extreme weather, conflict, a sustainable environment and sharing the wealth with 99%.
+A green future will require citizens telling their governments and financial institutions to begin developing plans to divest from a brown economy and invest in a green economy.
 As stated earlier momentum is growing around the globe as many citizens and countries are working to green their future.
 Now it is time for the US to green it’s future.
 As Rep. Alexandria Ocasio-Cortez (D-N.Y.) said with the released of the resolution on a Green New Deal that there is growing support for a GND.
 On March 15th students around the globe called for a GGND.
 States and cities are developing and implementing green energy strategies.
 Members of congress have offered their support for the proposal as well as many committed environmental groups and citizens groups, as voters and future voters realize that it is time to transition from a brown economy to a green economy.
 The Green New Deal is not only a tool to fight climate change, but also of democracy, where capital is put to work for the people creating an economic democracy that ensures a more beneficial sharing of the earth’s wealth.
 At the same time protecting and building a sustainable environment for future generations to use and enjoy.
 Democracy is the many helping each other be safe as a free people and economic secure not just a few.
 A Green New Deal.

 CHINA CONSOLIDATES POSITION AS GLOBAL LEADER ON GREEN FINANCE, SAYS NEW RESEARCH